Kim Kardashian And Kylie Jenner Look Like Twins In Sultry New Photo, Fans Call It ‘Weird’

 I’m so excited for my first ever @kkwfragrance collab with @kyliejenner!!!
 The collection features three lip-shaped bottles in red, pink, and nude for $40 each.
 I can’t wait for you guys to see how amazing these scents are!!!
 Launching to kkwfragrance.com on Friday, 08.23 at 12pm pst #kkwfxkylie ???? @hypewilliams

-Kylie, on the other hand, sported a one-shoulder pink bodysuit, some blue eye shadow and dark eyeliner, lots of contour and cherry-colored blush on her cheeks, and a light pink lipstick color on her world-famous lips.
+Kylie, on the other hand, sported a one-shoulder purple bodysuit, some blue eye shadow and dark eyeliner, lots of contour and cherry-colored blush on her cheeks, and a light pink lipstick color on her world-famous lips.
 Her nails were painted red, and she wore her hair in a similar style to her older sibling.
 According to Kim’s tags, their glam was done by their usual makeup artists — Kim’s was done by Mario Dedivanovic, while Kylie’s was done by Ariel Tejada.

 The Kylie Cosmetics founder held the fragrance bottle in her hand, which was shaped like a mouth.
 The one she carried was the red perfume, but the reality TV stars revealed there will be three different scents, each selling at $40.
 However, what appeared to annoy their fans was their pose in the picture.
 Kim had one of her hands around Kylie’s shoulder, who laid next to her sister and also had her arm around her abdomen.